4 Cooking Shortcuts Every Young Chef Should Remember

 There are certain culinary shortcuts all chefs can use to save time and maximize effort.

-As a student in culinary academy, you’ll learn everything about the art of cooking, from choosing the right ingredients to menu planning and much more.
+As a student in culinary school, you’ll learn everything about the art of cooking, from choosing the right ingredients to menu planning and much more.
 However, there are things you can only learn while on the job, and during your career you’ll pick up a number of tips and tricks that’ll make you a more well rounded chef.

 Having these secrets at your disposal will not only reduce stress, bu tprovide another effective way to manage your time.
 To better prepare the future chefs of America, here are a few such shortcuts you should keep on hand.